FirmanFathoni/freehackquest-writeups/ppc/300_big_data/README.md

 Solve by author:

-* Write script to sum all numbers from file
+* Making the script to sum all the numbers from the file
-* Realize that result is bytes sequence and add leading zero
-* Convert bytes to string
+* Converting the bytes to the string
-* Realize that string is base64
-* Decode base64
+* Decoding base64
-* Flag is BIGdataIScool
+* Flag: BIGdataIScool